Gallery-of-Kaeon/Kaeon-FUSION/README.md

 At first glance,
 Kaeon FUSION's obvious improvement over LISP is its syntax: a markup language called [ONE+](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/Kaeon%20FUSION/Documentation/1%20-%20Foundations/2%20-%20ONE%2B/README.md).
-ONE+ is tree based,
-which we feel better represents how the interpreter actually processes the code.
+In addition to being arguably easier on the eyes than (L(I(S(P)))), ONE+ is tree based, which we feel better represents how the interpreter actually processes the code.
-We also feel that it's a bit easier on the eyes than (L(I(S(P)))).
-The icing on the cake is that ONE+ supports an extensible preproccessor system that makes its syntax almost indefinitely customizable.
+The icing on the ONE+ cake is that it supports an extensible preproccessor system, which makes its syntax almost indefinitely customizable.

 However,
 Kaeon FUSION's real selling point is that unlike LISP,